Arctic Labrador plant life echoes long human presence

 To understand this better, she has been regularly meeting and walking with “plant mentors” in Makkovik, often elders in the community with deep knowledge of where certain species in the area are found and how they are used.
 The associations are more than utilitarian.
 They are filled with rich information about how individual families have existed on the landscape in the area and interacted with the wildlife ever since “them days,” a Labrador expression for times past.

-Such stories provide a fountain of details about local ecology and about the subtle ways that the region’s native inhabitants have come to shape the ecosystems they dwell on.
+Such stories provide a fountain of details about local ecology and about the subtle ways that the region’s indigenous inhabitants have come to shape the ecosystems they dwell on.

 As one example, Dr. Oberndorfer cites the tradition of harvesting seabird eggs for food around seasonal fishing homes.
 Over time, the once-discarded egg shells from this practice have enriched pockets of soil with calcium and other minerals, which in turn has affected the makeup of the plants that grow there.
-Fish bones and traces of human activity have played a similar role.
+Fish and seal bones, also deposited by people, have played a similar role.

-These relationships are now in a state of change as lifestyle shifts mean that people more likely to be living in the village and spending less time on the land.
-But other effects are more enduring, including transplanting species that are useful or simply for aesthetic reasons – practices that are echoed by cultures around the world.
+These relationships are now in a state of change as lifestyle shifts mean that people more likely to be living in permanent homes in the community and spending less time on the land.
+But other effects are more enduring, including transplanting species for practical or aesthetic reasons – practices that are echoed by cultures around the world.

 “It seems we have this universal connection to plants and that is really a bridge between people of different regions,” Dr. Oberndorfer said.